Home Economics - Family & Consumer Sciences

 Students may focus on a specific concentration in Home Economics--Family & Consumer Sciences in the junior and senior year.
 Where possible, they engage in an internship leading to professional employment in such areas as:

 - Home Economist--Family & Consumer Scientist in Business

 - Clothing, Textiles & Design

 - Home Economist--Family & Consumer Scientist in International Service (Missions)

 - Home Economist--Family & Consumer Scientist in Human Services (Biblical Counseling)

-Dr. Ennis founded the Home Economics--Family Studies and Consumer Sciences Department at The Master's College at the request of Dr. MacArthur in 1987.
+The Home Economics--Family Studies and Consumer Sciences Department at The Master's College was founded, in 1987, at the request of Dr. MacArthur .